 (Warning: the story of Ishmal Bernal's films Relasyon (The Affair, 1982) and Broken Marriage (1983) are discussed in close detail)

-Likewise, when Ellen has moved into her mother's house we (as well as Ellen) recognize ourselves in her younger sister and boyfriend albeit at a much younger age, with love still in bloom and marriage an unknown adventure.
-Again the contrast--the occasionally tempestuous love between two youths and the steadier love between two veterans: scarred, wary, wondering how much more of this they can or need to take.
+Likewise, when Ellen has moved into her mother's house we (as well as Ellen) recognize ourselves in her younger sister and boyfriend albeit at a younger age, with love still in bloom and marriage an unknown adventure.
+Again the contrast--the occasionally tempestuous love between two youths and the steadier flame between two veterans: scarred, wary, wondering how much more of this they can or need to take.

 The film ends with Rene moving into Ellen's mother's house, and the two attempting reconciliation--an ostensible happy ending.
-But: one has to remember that the two finally turn to each other when they had no other alternative, when their possible lovers failed to measure up, when they could not tolerate yet another night alone in bed.
-Marriage is a a slog, a neverending struggle, a source of constant pain--but there are less palatable alternatives out there, and you can do much much worse than to just stick with each other and try make it work.
+But: one has to remember that the two finally turn to each other when they have no other alternative, when their prospective lovers fail to measure up, when they could not tolerate yet another night alone in bed.
+Marriage is a slog, a neverending struggle, a source of constant pain--but there are less palatable alternatives out there, and you can do much much worse than to just stick with each other and try make it work.
 As for the reconciliation?
 Not a guarantee; an accommodation, a ceasefire ready to be withdrawn at the first sign of struggle.
 I wouldn't trust them to stay together past the end credits--would you?